Mikehem/AgentVerse/SprintAgentLens/backend/features.md

 # SprintAgentLens Backend Features & API Documentation

 ## Overview
-This document comprehensively details all APIs, features, and technical architecture of the current OPIK Java backend that needs to be migrated to SprintAgentLens JavaScript backend.
+This document comprehensively details all APIs, features, and technical architecture of the current Master Java backend that needs to be migrated to SprintAgentLens JavaScript backend.

 ## Current Technical Stack